fdepasse/hack-a-snack/README.md

 * Planning is absolutely key and has really helped delivering our app on time
 * Making sure backend and frontend work well together
 * Reading documentations extensively whether it was to use a new library or debug issues
+* Working with Git branches, such a great way to collaborate and align with the team
 * Deploying on Heroku